EvanStamm23/cs4091-capstone-project/README.md

 └── README.md                       # Top-level project README
 ```

+## 4.0 - IDE Setup
+Install Arduino IDE from https://www.arduino.cc/en/software/
+On the left panel, find and click on 'Boards Manager' and search for esp32.
+Click install on esp32 by Espressif Systems.
+Click on the 'Select Board' Dropdown and select 'Esp32 Dev Module'
+Navigate to File < Preferences and paste 'https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json' into the 'Additional Boards Manager URLs' field

-## 3.0 - Mobile App
+## 5.0 - Mobile App
 ### Bluetooth Communication
-For this project, we chose to implement BLE (Bluetooth Low Energy), a Bluetooth protocol optimized for low-power communication.
+The app implements BLE (Bluetooth Low Energy),a Bluetooth protocol optimized for low-power communication.
 BLE is a lightweight, energy-efficient, and compatible with iOS devices.
+BLE allows us to receive real-time messages or signal strength (RSSI) from nearby LoRa nodes.

 ### App Setup
 We implemented the mobile app using Swift in Xcode.
 The iOS app connects to the LoRa node via BLE and displays the messages sent by the LoRa device

 ### App Testing
 1. **Flash the LoRa Node**: First, upload the BLE logic to the LoRa device.
 The code is stored in 'lora-nodes/lora-nodes.ino'
-2. **Build the iOS App**: For this you will need a second device that is plugged into the machine running your app code.
-Open the Xcode project in 'BatSignal_App/LoRaApp/', set your device as the build target, and press the build/run button.
+2. **Connect Device**: Plug Apple device into machine that is running the app code: 'BatSignal_App/LoRaApp'
+3. **Build**: Set your apple device as the build target, and press the build/run button or (Cmd + R).
-3. **Test the Connection**: Once the app is running on your iOS device, it should connect to the LoRa node and display messages sent via BLE
+4. **Test the Connection**: Once the app is running on your iOS device, it should connect to the LoRa node and display messages sent via BLE, might need to give permission in bluetooth settings.

+## 6.0 - Hardware Requirements
+1. 3 x LoRa modules (ESP32 + LoRa)
+2. 1 x iPhone (for BLE connection)
+3. Antennas and USB cables